 Conceived through the division of the screen into nine cinematic frames, the film Soil narrates the journey of a young man carrying a handful of soil into the grave of a deceased soldier who happens to be burying his own dead body.
 With the form integrated into narrative, it is possible to watch every phase of his journey synchronically.
 Wherever he goes the smell of the soil remains the same.

-- The West Virginia Mountaineer Short Film Festival, Mongantown, West Virginia, United States, 2018 – North American Premiere, Official Selection
+- The West Virginia Mountaineer Short Film Festival, Official Selection, Morgantown, West Virginia, USA, 2018.

 THEME AND OBJECTIVE

 Soil is the first film of the trilogy titled Three Soldier Stories, which deals with the alienation of a dead soldier to his body and the physical world following his death, a theme that will also be shared by future films Mirror and Wall & River.
 Glancing over his dead body, the soldier feels that it has belonged to him – at least at some stage of his life – and vice versa.
 This contradictory situation reaches its zenith when the dead soldier returns to the world he left and creates a bond with a person he knew in his past life.
 None of the films indicates any direct reference to the racial, regional and historical affiliation of the soldier.
 The only piece of information that is communicated to the audience revolves around the soldier’s encounter with death.